 Spellings are given out every Monday and need to be learned in preparation for the spelling test the following Monday.
 These spellings consolidate sounds practised during the week.

-PE kits need to be available in school on a Monday and Friday.
-Monday sessions require an outdoor kit and Friday sessions require an indoor kit.
+PE kits need to be available in school on a Tuesday and Thursday.
+Could we have both indoor and outdoor kit please.

 Kit required for P.E: